-The 11th PREMIUM programme ends with a very festive Closing Event for all students, project mentors, competence coaches, and clients.
-This festive Closing Event aims to provide students with that last extra boost to help kick-start their professional careers upon graduating and festively close PREMIUM together with all the participating students, clients, mentors and coaches.
+The PREMIUM programme ends with a very festive Closing Event for all students, project mentors, competence coaches, and clients.
+This festive Closing Event aims to provide students with an opportunity to share their projects' results with the community, and to festively close PREMIUM together with all the participating students, clients, mentors and coaches.